tehwalris/forest/doc/interesting-commit-notes.md

   - same edit in multiple locations (3)
 - 5afc3a862d0eff43f903debc6558489bc7bfabd1
   - add required property (3)
-  - same edit in multiple location (4)
+  - same edit in multiple locations (4)
     - note: remove every assignment to a variable, but don't delete the variable itself
     - note: each assignment is identical
 - 2dbe50f586a6a96c23202d474334ca3d9a4a2c03